 Stock: 43 – RN1216001CPH

-A charming 12-bore boxlock, by David Bisset Crockart, the action with some border and foliate-scroll engraving, with fences engraved ensuite to the action, the barrels polished in their original steel finish, with classic double-trigger and figured walnut stock.
+A boxlock, by Army & Navy, the action with beautiful foliate-scroll engraving set in diamond lozenges, with engraved fences ensuite to the body, the barrels polished in original steel, with classic double-trigger and walnut stock.